siciovas/Vinted-2023-autumn/README.md

-#Vinted BackEnd Assignment
+# Vinted BackEnd Assignment

-Here, at Vinted, our members call themselves 'Vinties' and shopping at Vinted even has its own term - 'to vint'.
-And our member does vint a lot.
+Here, at Vinted, our members call themselves 'Vinties' and shopping at Vinted even has its term - 'to vint'.
+And our members do vint a lot.
 Naturally, when something is purchased, it has to be shipped and Vinted provides various shipping options to its members across the globe.
 However, let's focus on France.
 In France, it is allowed to ship via either 'Mondial Relay' (MR in short) or 'La Poste' (LP).
 While 'La Poste' provides usual courier delivery services, 'Mondial Relay' allows you to drop and pick up a shipment at a so-called drop-off point, thus being less convenient, but cheaper for larger packages.

 Each item, depending on its size gets an appropriate package size assigned to it:

 * S - Small, a popular option to ship jewelry
 * M - Medium - clothes and similar items
 * L - Large - mostly shoes
-Shipping price depends on package size and a provider:
+Shipping price depends on package size and provider:
-Shipping price depends on package size and a provider:
+Shipping price depends on package size and provider:

 | Provider | Package Size | Price  |
 | -------- | ------------ | ------ |